jb753/turbigen/src/turbigen2/CLI.md

 always checks divergence, so calling it bare is exactly that, and is the call that grows thresholds later without a signature change.

-**Still to add: mix-out into `Result.actual`.** A run currently reports whether it converged and leaves the grid in memory, but does not reduce it to a mean line, so nominal-against-actual post-processing is not yet possible.
+The solution is then mixed out at each design station into `Result.actual`, and written into the same `config.yaml` under a `result:` key.
+A failed mix-out is logged and the run still writes everything else: a march that will not reduce to a mean line is exactly the one whose output someone needs to look at.

 ## `iterate` — deferred